a storytime about when i was literally called a “

 good guys against bad guys.

-i started to feel people staring. i never noticed people staring before.
+i started to feel people staring. i never really noticed people staring before.

 they didn’t know what to say. i didn’t know what to say. no one knew what to say. why didn’t anyone know what to say? i felt isolated, alone, angry, embarrassed, confused. i did nothing…wrong..?